Stateful Apps on Tako: SQLite and Uploads That Survive Deploys

 Dev/prod parity

-In development, tako dev sets TAKO_DATA_DIR to .tako/data/app/ inside your project directory.
-Same env var, same code path, different location.
+In development, tako dev uses .tako/data/app/ inside your project directory.
+Same tako.dataDir helper, same code path, different location.
 No mocking, no special cases.

 If you want a clean local state, delete .tako/data/app/ — the same reasoning applies in production: the data persists until you intentionally clear it.

-Run tako typegen and the generated tako.gen.ts exports dataDir as a typed value alongside your secrets, so your editor knows it’s always available.
+Run tako generate and the generated tako.d.ts keeps tako.dataDir and your secrets typed, so your editor knows what’s available.

 Where this doesn’t replace managed infrastructure